An overwhelming demand for passports that had put a strain on the resources of India’s Ministry of External Affairs

-India’s rapidly expanding middle class has led to a growing demand for passport services.
-This put an undue strain on the Ministry of External Affair's limited infrastructure, obsolete systems, and human resources.
-Citizens had to deal with inconvenient and cumbersome processes, limited number of passport offices, and endless delays.
-Attempts to automate operations, decentralize collection of applications, open new passport offices, and introduce organizational reforms were unsuccessful.
-Traditional manual processes led to inefficiency and made passport service delivery prone to errors.
+India’s rapidly expanding middle class and its rising economy had led to a growing demand for passport services.
+This put a massive strain on the Ministry of External Affairs’ limited infrastructure, obsolete and legacy systems, and inadequate human resources.
+Citizens had to deal with inconvenient and cumbersome processes, a limited number of passport offices, and endless delays.
+Despite attempts to automate operations, decentralize the collection of applications, open new passport offices, and introduce organizational reforms, operations could not reach the desired level of scale.
+Traditional manual processes led to inefficiency and made the passport service delivery process prone to errors and inordinate delays.

-TCS provides scalable technology platform for transparent and efficient passport services.
+TCS provides a scalable technology platform for transparent and efficient passport services

-Our team handles office networking, core passport applications, and the citizen portal.
-We have set up a toll-free call center support in 17 languages across India, and manage the overall physical and technical scalability of the infrastructure and operations.
+The transformation also saw the design of a toll-free call center that offers support in 17 languages nationwide.
+TCS also manages the overall physical and technical scalability of the infrastructure and operations.

-In this transformation, multiple stakeholders were integrated, processes re-engineered for faster throughput, and change management was administered for the officials at various levels.
+As part of this mammoth transformation, multiple stakeholders were integrated, processes re-engineered for faster throughput, and change management administered for officials at various levels.

 A dedicated team of 2,500+ TCS associates continues to offer the Indian citizen quality-led services with an unwavering focus on bringing in efficiency and transparency to the process.
 In recognition of this service transformation that visibly improved a public service, the Passport Seva Program has been conferred several awards and accolades in India and overseas.